sandmmakers/BedLeveler5000/README.md

        sudo usermod -a -G dialout $USER
        ```
     3) Reboot to ensure all changes take effect
-2) Download the **.tgz** file from the latest release at https://github.com/sandmmakers/BedLeveler5000/releases
+2) Download the **BedLeveler5000-vX.X.X-linux-x86_64.tgz** file from the latest release at https://github.com/sandmmakers/BedLeveler5000/releases
 3) Extract the downloaded archive
 4) Launch **BedLeveler5000**, **PrinterInfoWizard**, or **InspectorG-code**